 Parameter Description Range Default native Specifies the native VLAN for the trunk mode interface.
-Frames on the native VLAN are not 802.1q tagged. trusted Set this interface and associated VLANs to be trusted.
+Frames on the native VLAN are not 802.1q tagged. trusted Set this interface and range of VLANs to be trusted.
+Vlans not included in the trusted range of VLANs will be, by default, untrusted.
 Trusted ports and VLANs are typically connected to internal controlled networks, while untrusted ports connect to third-party APs, public areas, or other networks to which access controls should be applied.
-When Alcatel-Lucent APs are attached directly to the switch, set the port to be trusted.
-You can set individual VLANs that are associated with this port to be untrusted by using the no trusted vlan command. disabled xsec Enables and configures the Extreme Security (xSec) protocol.
+When Alcatel-Lucent APs are attached directly to the switch, set the port to be trusted. disabled vlan <word></word> Sets the supplied range of VLANs as trusted.
+All remaining become untrusted automatically.
+For example, If you set a VLAN range as: vlan 1-10, 100-300, 301, 305-400, 501-4094 Then all VLANs in this range are trusted and all others become untrusted by default.
+You can also use the no trusted vlan command to explicitly make an individual VLAN untrusted.
+The no trusted vlan command is additive and adds given vlans to the existing untrusted vlan set.
+However, if you execute the trusted vlan <word> command, it overrides any earlier untrusted VLANs or a range of untrusted VLANs and creates a new set of trusted VLANs.
+NOTE: A port supports a user VLAN range from 1-4094.
+If you want to set all VLANs (1-4094) on a port as untrusted then mark the port itself as untrusted.
+By default the port and all its associated VLANs are trusted.</word> 1-4094 xsec Enables and configures the Extreme Security (xSec) protocol.
 NOTE: You must purchase and install the xSec software module license in the switch. point-to-point MAC address of the switch that is the xSec tunnel termination point, and the 16-byte shared key used to authenticate the switches to each other.
 The key must be the same on both switches. allowed vlan VLANs that are allowed on the xSec tunnel. mtu (Optional) MTU size for the xSec tunnel. vlan xSec VLAN ID.
 For switch-to-switch communications, both switches must belong to the same VLAN.
 1-4094

 A port channel allows you to aggregate ports on a switch.
 You can configure a maximum of 8 port channels per supported switch with a maximum of 8 interfaces per port channel.
-A port channel does not use the Link Aggregation Control Protocol (LACP), which is part of the IEEE 802.3ad specification.